 Why Low Power Matters in Digital Design

-Moore's Law delivered exponentially more transistors, but power budgets didn't scale proportionally.
-A modern smartphone SoC contains billions of transistors operating within tight power envelopes:
+Moore's Law gave us exponentially more transistors, but it didn't give us proportionally more power budget.
+A modern smartphone SoC contains billions of transistors, yet must operate within a strict power envelope:

 Smartphone SoC